Unfortunately, forums are full of well-intentioned advice, which (regrettably) is often wrong and is invariably incomplete, and therefore misleading.

 The cigar wrapper (outer tobacco leaf) should be assessed for reasonable quality.
 Check for quality, condition, and consistency.
 Beware of fake wrappers such as “barber poles” or similar.

-Cuban cigars are rolled with what is called a triple-cap construction to the head of the cigar.
-A must have for Parejos (straight) cigars.
+Premium Cuban cigars are rolled with what is called a triple-cap construction to the head of the cigar.
+A must have for high-end Parejos (straight) cigars.
+It is often miss-reported that all Cuban cigars use this head construction.
+This is incorrect.
+Smaller cigars (mostly former machine-made sizes) are constructed without the triple cap.

 Special releases and almost all current production cigars are hand-rolled using long-filler (whole leaf) tobacco, however there are a number of current production cigars that were previously machine-made using short-filler (chopped) tobacco.